aws-samples/aws-security-services-with-terraform/aws-security-hub-boostrap-and-operationalization/README.md

 ```

 #### Terraform v.0.12.x Support
-These Config files are written to v0.11.14, as was supported by the original WAF Terraform CI/CD blog, these will not work for v0.12.x without modifications
+These Config files are written to v0.11.14, as was supported by the original WAF Terraform CI/CD blog, these will not work for v0.12.x without modifications.

 #### Error creating <resource>: ValidationException:
 Terraform has been observed throwing validation errors when creating a large amount of resources (this solution is over 100 resources), if you are running in CI/CD release the change again to deploy the missing state.
 If you are running from your local computer call `terraform apply` again.

 #### aws_inspector_assessment_template.Inspector_Assessment_Template: NoSuchEntityException
 Ensure you are using the Assessment Template variable that matches the region you are deploying to.

+#### Security Hub has compliance controls with "unknown" results
+Due to the way the graph for this whole solution works, Security Hub & the CIS AWS Foundations Benchmark compliance standard may be enabled before a majority of the resources.
+Some are periodic (3.x rules, namely) and will become Passed after you have subscribed to the SNS topic.
+If the problem persists after 24 hours, disable and re-enable the standard.

 ## License